Selling a House with a Squatter in Michigan: Understanding the Challenges

 What Steps Should I Take If There’s A Tenant Or Squatter In My Home When I Want To Sell It?

-Begin by confirming the legal status of the occupant.
+Begin by confirming the occupant’s legal status.
 For tenants, ensure they follow lease agreements; for squatters, learn about state laws on removal.
 Consult legal professionals and follow proper eviction procedures.

 How Does Michigan Law Handle Squatters, And What Legal Actions Can I Take?